emmolb/spatial_hexagon_mapping_inflow_Belgium/README.md

 The description of the workflow to produce a spatial hexagon grid analysis can be found in the following R-code.

 1. Study area and data description
+The data consists of 589 municipalities in Belgium which are treated as point observations of outflow, inflow and resident commute patterns of the active population (based on census data, 2011).